MrRobat0/stardust-SDK-doc/my_objects.md

 # Uploading an object

 ## Cloud content
+These contents will be stored on our server and you will be able to use them in your applications if you decide to use the cloud content.

 - Go to the [object list page](https://stardust.neogoma.com/object_list)
-- Once you're on the object upload page select [create a new object](https://stardust.neogoma.com/add_bundle)
+- Once you're on the object list page select [create a new object](https://stardust.neogoma.com/add_bundle)

 ### GLB Format